tiangolo/github-actions-sandbox/README.md

 Docker is a lot faster than building every time. 🎉

+Now this uses a Docker tag and everything.
+Much wow.
+Such pro. 🐶

 ### Latest Changes

 * ⚗ Third experiment from Camila's account.
 PR [#4](https://github.com/tiangolo/github-actions-sandbox/pull/4) by [@mariacamilagl](https://github.com/mariacamilagl).